build-on-aws/content/tutorials/building-multi-region-disaster-recovery-for-amazon-appstream2.0/index.md

 7. Recreate the Amazon AppStream 2.0 Stack configuration in the DR region

-8. Setup your SAML IdP
+8. Set up your SAML IdP

 9. Test if Disaster Recovery is working as expected

 ## Deploy the Solution
-### Step 1: Setup File and Folder Permissions
+### Step 1: Set Up File and Folder Permissions

 1. The first step is to create a folder on both your primary and DR file servers to store your user profile containers, in this blog I will be using FSx for Windows to store my user profile containers.
 Create a folder on the D drive (D\$) of your Primary and DR FSx file servers manually or using this PowerShell command from a domain joined machine.

 (Replace **fsxPrimary.asx.local** with the DNS name of your storage server)